 A Japanese American enclave

-Japanese immigrants began moving into the area beginning in 1910.
-They liked being near the ocean and also because residents of rich white neighborhoods like Westwood, Bel Air, Brentwood, and Pacific Palisades were looking for gardeners with a Japanese aesthetic to tend to their exotic gardens.
+Japanese immigrants began moving into the area in 1910.
+In addition to being close to the ocean, they wanted to service affluent neighborhoods such as Westwood, Bel Air, Brentwood, and Pacific Palisades, which sought landscapers to tend to their exotic Asian-inspired gardens.

-At the time, Japanese Americans weren’t allowed to purchase homes under the Alien Land Act which lasted until 1952.
+At the time, Japanese Americans weren’t allowed to purchase homes under the California Alien Land Law of 1913, which lasted until 1952.
 Most lived in boarding houses.
 “Little Osaka” as it was known at the time, was essentially a ghetto during the early days.

 An area filled with nurseries

-During World War II, many of the nurseries closed when residents were removed and incarcerated in internment camps.
+During World War II, many nurseries closed when residents were interned in camps.
 Most of them were sent to Manzanar in Inyo County.

 After the war, the number of nurseries dwindled because the original gardeners got old and their children did not choose to succeed them.